mnot/I-D/json-home/draft.md

 The following is a list of placeholders for open issues.

-* Refining and extending representation formats - "application/xml", for
-  example, isn't enough.
-While a media type for every representation is one answer, something like 'profile' might be good too.
-* Object for contact details - do we need an object that describes who's running the API, API/software version, etc?
+* top-level object(s)
+  * contact details
+  * overall documentation
+  * release info
+  * ToS
+  * rate limiting (per-resource?)
+* Resource Hints
+  * indicate a POST to 201 Created pattern
+  * indicate an "action" POST
+  * outbound links
+* Representation Hints
+  * format profiles
+  * deprecation
+* Extensibility
   * Defining new hints - guidance is needed on minting new hints.
 Possibly a registry.
   * Defining new top-level properties - how new ones are minted, registry, etc.
   * Defining new Resource Object properties - how new ones are minted, registry, etc.
-* Hint to indicate a POST to 201 Created pattern
-* Hint to indicate an "action" POST
-* Describe the extensibility model
-* Allow resources to expose their links
-* Negotiating for HTML Home vs. JSON Jome
+* Negotiating for HTML Home vs. JSON Home
-* Refining and extending representation formats
-* Further details on use of URI Templates
-* Object for ToS, rate limiting?
-* Figure out API profiles
+* Linking to other resource / format definitions?